 |Ideal Ecommerce Size||A large enterprise with lots of resources||Small companies wanting to go online|

-Shopify is the best solution for small retail to medium-sized businesses wanting to create an online presence.
+Shopify is the best solution for small retail to medium-sized businesses looking to establish an online presence.
 Shopify is known for its usability and provides great features for those who don’t have much experience building online stores and want to start selling ASAP.